Frequently Asked Questions

-Students rooms are furnished with a center ceiling light, a bed (twin, extra long), desk and chair, closet, bookshelf, bureau and wastebasket.
-Click here for a list of what we recommend students to bring with them.
+Student rooms are furnished with a center ceiling light, a bed (twin, extra long), desk and chair, closet, bookshelf, bureau, recycling bin and wastebasket.
+A list of what we recommend students to bring with them is located in myMilton under Summer Forms.
 If you bring a laptop computer, please purchase a lock for it.
-Bringing only those things you will actually use is a good idea.
+Limiting your child to things they plan to use is our recommendation.
 When children leave home for school with their personal belongings, increasing homeowners’ insurance to cover their items is prudent.

 What should my child leave at home?